 Per Capita Income is an estimate of the average income per person in a particular area.
 Every man, woman, and child living in a particular area is included in the calculation.

-The Census considers the following to be counted as income:
+The American Community Survey considers the following to be counted as income:

-The Census only uses the income of all people 15 years old and over.
+The ACS only uses the income of all people 15 years old and over.

-It can be important to understand per capita income because it can help to explain the characteristics of a community.
+It can be important to understand per capita income because it can help to explain the characteristics of a community and its needs.
 Although this is an estimate, it can be used to compare one geographic area to other parts of the county, state or nation to describe economic conditions.

-The data from the short and long forms are made public through the U.S. Census Bureau website.
+The data from the American Community Survey are made public through the U.S. Census Bureau website.